opengisch/qgis-plugin-ci/README.md

                         packaging.
 If specified and some changes are detected, a hard reset on a stash create will be used to revert changes made by qgis-plugin-ci.
+  --disable-submodule-update
+                        If omitted, a git submodule is updated.
+If specified, git submodules will not be updated/initialized before packaging.

 ```

 ## Release